OIDC SSO

 For Entra ID access to APIs through an access token, in addition to the configuration described above, we can request the scope configured in Azure portal, described above, from the OIDC SSO UI configuration.

-1. Start your app, log in as an administrator, for example demo_administrator, and access the OpenID Setup page.
+1. Start your app, log in as an administrator, for example demo_administrator, and access the IdPs for API security only Setup page.

 2. Add the custom scope which you configured in Azure in Available scopes.